Vinz2008/C./README.md

 - [ ] Add rust-like "traits" for simple types like i32 or float (It will be called "members" and not traits but it will be the same : add methods to types, but it will need to make the '.' an operator)
 - [ ] Add number variable support to match (using it like a switch in c)
 - [ ] Add static struct declaration (like with arrays) like in C ((struct struct_example){val1, val2})
-- [ ] Use precompiled header for the compiler code to speed up compilation
+- [ ] Use precompiled header for the compiler code to speed up compilation (problem : https://stackoverflow.com/questions/9580058/in-gcc-can-precompiled-headers-be-included-from-other-headers)

 ## Benchmarks compared to other languages